Visiting the Windber Trolley Graveyard had been on my bucket list for years.

 At this point in time, the scale seems to be tipped more in the direction of graveyard, but who knows what the future holds for the Vintage Electric Streetcar Company.

 In any event, I thoroughly enjoyed my visit this fascinating spot tucked away in Windber, Somerset County.
 Should you want to visit, the best advice I can give you is to try and contact the owner, Ed Metka.

 As mentioned earlier, this is private property (not “abandoned”), so visiting without permission would certainly put you at jeopardy for being charged with defiant trespass.

 If you do manage to gain legal access to the Windber Trolley Graveyard, I think you’ll agree it certainly has earned its reputation as a “PA bucket list” destination.

 If abandoned transportation history is your thing, then you ABSOLUTELY MUST check out the Abandoned Pennsylvania Turnpike located in neighboring Bedford County.

 This 13 mile stretch of abandoned superhighway features two unlit but intact tunnels, each around a mile long!

-The Abandoned PA Turnpike can be legally accessed and used 365 days a year – read all about it HERE.
+The Abandoned PA Turnpike can be legally accessed for recreational purposes 365 days a year!

 Did you enjoy this article?